 Rabe, an architect, and painter, was the 1st President of Redlands Art Association.
 Courtesy of Smiley Library, Heritage Center, we are fortunate to have an Oral History recorded by fellow member, Anne Besseme, many years ago.
 In it, Rabe talks about his life and work in Redlands, including 17 minutes where he talks about the founding of the Redlands Art Association.

-Redlands history buffs will be interested to know that Rabe designed the old Daily Facts building now on its way to becoming the new Redlands Museum.
+Redlands history buffs will be interested to know that Rabe designed the old Daily Facts building that is now the MOR, Museum of Redlands designed by Johnson-Favaro Architects.

 RAA moves to 12 East Vine Street with a slightly larger gallery space.
 The first Multi-Media Mini Show is created with an 8x8 inch size limit to allow more members to exhibit.
 Lecture series offer painting and sculpture demonstrations.